 Legg-Calvé-Perthes disease develops most commonly among boys between the ages of 5 and 10.
 The disease usually affects only one leg.
 About 10% of children have a relative who has the disease.

-Legg-Calvé-Perthes disease often is pain in the hip joint and trouble walking (gait).
+The first symptom of Legg-Calvé-Perthes disease often is pain in the hip joint and trouble walking.
 Pain begins gradually and progresses slowly.
 The pain tends to worsen when moving the hip or walking.
-Some children complain of pain in the knee.
+Some children complain of pain only in the knee.
 A limp can develop, sometimes before the child has much pain.
 Eventually, joint movement becomes limited, and the thigh muscles may become wasted (atrophied) from lack of use.

-Doctors take x-rays of the skeleton if the disorder runs in the child's family or both of the child's legs are affected.
+Doctors take x-rays of the child's skeleton if the disorder runs in the child's family or both of the child's legs are affected.
 These x-rays are taken to rule out hereditary disorders of the skeleton.